 AICL purchases Excess of Loss reinsurance protection to mitigate the impact of large claims.
-In addition, inter-company Quota Share reinsurance is in place to mitigate the impact of attritional losses.
+In addition, a small amount of external Quota Share reinsurance as well as inter-company Quota Share reinsurance is in place to mitigate the impact of attritional losses.